-In the field of generation, the tradeoff between fidelity and controllability has received widespread attention.
-In GANs, many inversion methods address this problem through regularization~\cite{roich2022pivotal,cao2022lsap}, latent code discriminator~\cite{tov2021designing}, and invertibility prediction~\cite{parmar2022sam,cao2023decreases}.
-In subject-centric personalization, thanks to the simple customization process and excellent generalization of diffusion priors, this problem is easily solved by regularization~\cite{ruiz2023dreambooth}, parameter efficient tuning~\cite{hu2021lora}, orthogonal fine-tuning~\cite{qiu2023controlling}, and so on.
-However, a longer training process is required for concept-centric personalization and the existing techniques struggle to solve this problem, highlighting an urgent need for a new approach.
+\myparagraph{Fidelity and Controllability Tradeoff} In the field of generation, the tradeoff between fidelity and controllability has received widespread attention.
+In GANs, many inversion methods address this problem through regularization~\cite{roich2022pivotal,cao2022lsap}, latent code discriminator~\cite{tov2021designing}, and invertibility prediction~\cite{parmar2022sam,cao2024decreases}.
+In the personalization task, thanks to the simple customization process and excellent generalization of diffusion priors, this problem is easily solved by regularization~\cite{ruiz2023DreamBooth}, parameter efficient tuning~\cite{hu2021lora}, orthogonal fine-tuning~\cite{qiu2023controlling}, and so on.
+However, a longer training process is required for domain knowledge learning and the existing techniques struggle to solve this problem, highlighting an urgent need for a new approach.